 Blackstrap molasses is the thick dark syrup — full of alkalizing, bone-building trace minerals — left after the third boiling in the sugar refining process.

-Nutrients in blackstrap molasses
+Nutrition in blackstrap molasses

 Blackstrap molasses is rich in many key bone nutrients such as calcium, magnesium, potassium, iron, and even the hard to get trace mineral manganese.
 Some reports suggest you only need two teaspoons of blackstrap molasses to get 18% of the recommended daily value for manganese.